-A Sales Operating System (SOS) is the rhythm or cadence in which your sales team meets and communicates.
-Many organizations have not formalized their sales operating systems and are running their sales teams in an ad hoc manner.
+A Sales Management System (SMS) is the rhythm or cadence in which your sales team meets and communicates.
+Many organizations have not formalized their Sales Management Systems and are running their sales teams in an ad hoc manner.
 We hear things like, "I talk to my team all the time" or "They will come to me if they need anything.”
 That is true and it is good that sales leaders are talking to their team members often, but when was the last time any of your underperformers approached you asking for help?
 Not very often, if ever.
-How well are you communicating within your sales operating system to spot coaching opportunities and provide direction?
+How well are you communicating within your Sales Management System to spot coaching opportunities and provide direction?

-With a good sales operating system, you will have:
+With a good Sales Management System, you will have:

 Communication is a skill that needs to continually be honed, improved, and adapted, like lifting weights to keep your muscles strong.
-A sales operating system provides the framework for sound communication.
+A Sales Management System provides the framework for sound communication.
 Even if you have not perfected your communication skills, you will dramatically increase your team's communication effectiveness.

 You will want to make sure your sales team is well prepared for meetings and that they have enough time to do what you are asking them to prepare.
 If you have them present in a meeting, it may be a good idea to have a practice run before the meeting, especially if it's a new topic or if executive leadership will be attending.
 You want to ensure you are setting them up for success.